Albi Grand Prix

 The Albi Grand Prix (Grand Prix de l'Albigeois) is a motor race held in Albi, in the Tarn department of Southern France.
-The first race took place in 1933 and was won by Pierre Veyron in a Bugatti Type 51A.
+The first race took place in 1933 and was won by Louis Braillard in a Bugatti Type 51.
 After the Second World War, the Grand Prix was run to Formula One regulations for many years until, following the 1955 Le Mans disaster, racing at Circuit Les Planques came to an end.

 In 1959 a new circuit was constructed around the perimeter of the nearby Le Sequestre aerodrome, west of Albi.
 Initially held as a Formula Junior event, the Grand Prix then took place for some years under Formula Two regulations, at a time when Formula One drivers such as Jim Clark, Jack Brabham and Graham Hill regularly took part in other formulae.
 It then ran under Formula Three and Formula Renault regulations for many years, but in recent times has been run as a historic or GT race.